noteshn/xbuster/readme.md

 # Xbuster – Chrome Extension

+⚠️ **Warning: This extension is still under development and not ready for production use.**

 Xbuster is a lightweight Chrome extension designed to help users stay focused online by reducing access to distracting websites and creating a more productive browsing environment.

 This project uses **Manifest V3**, **Declarative Net Request (DNR)** rules, and a simple popup interface.